OCA/account-invoicing/account_invoice_supplierinfo_update/README.rst

 Update Supplier Info of product from Supplier Invoice
 =====================================================

-This module allows in the supplier invoice, to automatically update all products informations whose purchase informations on the line are different from the supplier informations, defined on the product form.
+This module allows to automatically update all products information in vendor bill for which the purchase information on the line are different from the supplier information defined in the product form.

-It creates a new supplier information line if there is not or it updates the first.
+It creates a new supplier information line if there is not any or it updates the first one in the list.

-This module add an extra button 'Check Supplier Informations' on supplier invoice form.
+This module adds a new button 'Check Supplier Info' in supplier invoice form.

 .. image:: /account_invoice_supplierinfo_update/static/description/supplier_invoice_form.png

-When user click on it, he can see supplier informations changes, that will be applied.
-Optionnaly, he can unselect some temporary changes, specially, if supplier applied an exceptionnal price change.
+When the user clicks on it, he can see the supplier information changes that will apply.
+Optionally, he can remove some temporary changes, specially, if, for example, a supplier applied an exceptional price change.

 .. image:: /account_invoice_supplierinfo_update/static/description/main_screenshot.png

-* blue: Create a full new supplier info
+* blue: Creates a full new supplier info line
-* brown: Adding a partnerinfo line in a existing supplierinfo
+* brown: Updates current settings, displaying price variation (%)

-* black: Updating a current setting, displaying price variation (%)
+This module adds an extra boolean field 'Supplier Informations Checked' in the 'Other Info' tab inside the supplier invoice form.

-This module add an extra boolean field 'Supplier Informations Checked' in the 'Other Info' tab in the supplier invoice form, that indicates that the prices have been checked, and supplierinfo updated, (or eventually that the changes have been ignored).
+This field indicates that the prices have been checked and supplierinfo updated (or eventually that the changes have been ignored).

 .. image:: /account_invoice_supplierinfo_update/static/description/supplier_invoice_form_other_info_tab.png